 Communication and cooperation

-In line with applicable NSW Government procurement frameworks, policies, and codes of practice, DFS and commercial partners, contractors, sub-contractors and suppliers will maintain business relationships based on open and effective communication, respect and trust, and adopt a non-adversarial approach to dispute resolution.
+In line with applicable NSW Government procurement frameworks, policies, and codes of practice, DFSI and commercial partners, contractors, sub-contractors and suppliers will maintain business relationships based on open and effective communication, respect and trust, and adopt a non-adversarial approach to dispute resolution.